-Topics Presentation (10%): Small groups of students will be expected to give 10-15 minute presentations on current topics in science and chemistry throughout the quarter on assigned "Topics" days.
+Topics Presentation (10%): Small groups of students will be expected to give a 15-minute multimedia presentation on current topics in science and chemistry throughout the quarter on assigned "Topics" days.
 Topics must be cleared with the instructor at least a week in advance.
 Topics may not be duplicated.

 Chapter Exams (30%): There will be 3 chapter exams worth 10% of your grade each.
 Exams will be a combination of any of the following: multiple choice, short answer/calculation problems, and vocabulary questions.
 Early and late exams are not administered.
-Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...)
+Missing an exam will result in a zero for that exam without proof of an excused absence (doctor's note, police report, etc...).
+You may retake exams if you are not happy with your previous grade.
+Make ups are held during office hours or by appointment.

 Final Exam (15%): The Final Exam is cumulative and will have the same format as the chapter exams.
-The exam will be given Wednesday, Dec 12th from 7:00 AM - 9:00 AM If you cannot make your assigned time, you should not enroll in this class.
+The exam will be given Wednesday, Dec 14th from 7:00 AM - 9:00 AM.
+The final exam cannot be retaken.
+If you cannot make your assigned exam time, you should not enroll in this class.